thesephist/matisse/README.md

 ## Development and adding new pieces

-Developing Matisse pieces are easiest if you have the following tools installed.
+Developing Matisse pieces is easiest if you have the following tools installed.

 - GNU `make`
 - An Ink interpreter, like [thesephist/ink](https://github.com/thesephist/ink)